Canyons Water Tank & Pipeline

 - The tank will be located on PWSD’s property near the intersection of Mesa Drive and Outter Marker Road.
-The tank will be made of pre-stressed concrete, and it will be buried underground.
+The tank will be made of pre-stressed concrete, and it will be partially buried underground.

 - A 24” pipeline that will run 1,580 feet and connect to Castle Rock Water’s WISE water line.
 The purpose of this line is to fill and empty the tank into the distribution system.

 - An additional 16” drain line for the tank that will run 2,993 feet will also be constructed for infrequent use to drain the tank in instances that water quality does not meet standards, or in the event that the tank requires maintenance.